Heartland Industries Cracks the Code to the Industrial Hemp Supply Chain Bottleneck

 This is the only way to create a stable supply chain that farmers, investors, and manufacturers can trust.
 At the end of the day, the only way that hemp is valuable to a manufacturer is if it can be applied in mass manufacturing.

 At this current moment, most farmers who have committed to industrial hemp are growing small batches (dozens or hundreds of acres).
-The lack of supply does not allow for companies to use hemp-based materials on a regular basis.
+The lack of supply does not allow companies to use hemp-based materials regularly.
 This means that hemp materials end up stuck in R&D labs wasting the time, money, and energy of the companies that want to use them.

-The American company that can source and process 1,000,000+ pounds of hemp per day will create a supply chain that American manufacturers can rely upon.
+The American company that can source and processes 1,000,000+ pounds of hemp per day will create a supply chain that American manufacturers can rely upon.

 In order to properly scale an industrial hemp processing facility, a few key things must be secured:

 If all 5 of these key pieces within a hemp supply chain are not properly secured, an industrial hemp material supplier is setting themselves up for failure.

 Most companies are focused on small batch production with the ability to supply R&D materials.
 Heartland has identified a simple, scalable, and repeatable path to solve these problems within the hemp industry.